iisshaun/iisshaun-port/content/pages/index.md

     variant: variant-a
     title: Usual Suspects | 2022-2024
     text: >
-      It's Only Money was made by only 5 full-time devs including myself, because of this I managed to get my hands on a lot aspects of the game.
+      It's Only Money was developed by a small team of just five full-time developers, including myself.
+Because of this, I had the opportunity to be involved in nearly every aspect of the game.
+During my time with Usual Suspects, I really pushed myself to expand my skills, not only in UI/UX design but also in UMG, materials, and programming with Blueprint in Unreal Engine.
+I took on the responsibility of creating, implementing, and, for the most part, programming all of the UI from start to finish.
-      During my time with Usual Suspects I was able to really push myself further not just in terms of UI/UX design but also gaining greater knowledge of UMG, Materials and programming with Blueprint in Unreal Engine.
-All of the UI here was created, implemented and mostly programmed by myself from start to finish.
+      This experience allowed me to hone my technical abilities and gain a deeper understanding of the entire development process.

       [Watch the launch trailer